 Estimates of the economic impacts of the commercial snapper grouper fishery are derived using the model developed for and applied in USDOC (2009).
 Based on the average annual ex-vessel revenues for all snapper grouper species in the South Atlantic over the period 2003-2007 of \$13.8 million (2007 dollars), the commercial snapper grouper fishery is estimated to support 2,679 full time equivalent (FTE) jobs and generate approximately \$182 million in output (sales) impacts and approximately \$77 million in income impacts per year to the U.S. economy.
 Among the jobs supported, 350 FTE jobs are estimated to be in the harvesting sector and 213 FTE jobs are in the dealer/processor sector.
-Approximately two-thirds of the restaurant sector.
-The estimates of economic activity include the direct effects (effects in the sector where an expenditure is actually made), indirect effects (effects in sectors providing goods and services to directly affected sectors), and induced effects (effects induced by the personal consumption expenditures of employees in the direct and indirectly affected sectors).
+Approximately two-thirds of the jobs supported by the commercial snapper grouper fishery are estimated to accrue to the restaurant sector.
+The estimates of economic activity include the direct effects (effects in the sector where an expenditure is actually made), indirect effects (effects induced by the personal consumption expenditures of employees in the direct and indirectly affected sectors).